gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

       This value holds the length of the Protection Engines field in bytes plus 4.

    Protection Engines: n words (unsigned integer) This holds the list
-      of Protection Engines in order of preference.
+      of protection engines in order of preference.
 Each Protection engine is specified by a 16-bit word.
 This field MUST be identical to the content of the CRYPT parameter ({{crypt-parameter}}) Protection Engines field that the endpoint sent in the handshake.

    Padding: 0, or 2 bytes (unsigned integer)
-      If the length of the Protection Engines is not a multiple of 4 bytes, the sender MUST pad the chunk with all zero bytes to make the chunk 32-bit aligned.
+      If the length of the Protection Engines field is not a multiple of 4 bytes, the sender MUST pad the chunk with all zero bytes to make the chunk 32-bit aligned.
 The Padding MUST NOT be longer than 3 bytes and it MUST be ignored by the receiver.